andriykutsevol/LIT/README.md

-## It is hardened version of https://github.com/mit-dci/lit repository.
+## It is hardened version of https://github.com/mit-dci/lit daemon.
 ## For this project I completed:

 **DLC negotiate contract. #471**